The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Non British Passport holders should consult the host country’s embassy for applicable passport and visa entry requirements.

 Breakfasts and dinners are included in the holiday cost.
 Breakfasts will be taken at our hotels and are a buffet style with a varied selection.
 Dinners in Praia de Ancora will be taken in the hotels own Dona Belinha restaurant which serves some of the best traditional Portuguese cuisine.
-We will also dine in local restaurants in Castro Laboreiro where we can enjoy the local Portuguese cuisine.
+We will dine in local restaurants in Castro Laboreiro where we can enjoy the local Portuguese cuisine.
 Due to its secluded location, we will be dining in the hotel’s restaurant in Peneda for our evening meals.
 The menu’s are inspired by local, regional and national cuisine with an emphasis on Peneda’s local dishes.
+Portuguese dishes are usually created using locally sourced fresh ingredients, and usually consist of soup, meat or fish, vegetables and potatoes.
+Portugal is famous for its fresh fish and usually it is caught, cooked and eaten the same day!
 Lunches are not included and can be taken as picnics or in local cafes.

 Lightweight waterproof walking boots with a good moulded sole (such as Vibram or similar) and a deep tread and which provide ankle support are strongly recommended and may be essential for some walks.